Country Profile: Cuba

 Military and Security

-- Military Equipment: Predominantly from Russian and Soviet-era stock.
+- Military inventory largely consists of Russian and Soviet-era equipment

 Energy